-- the victim, especially their protection and support; - the alleged perpetrator/s (if she/he/they attend the same school/college); and - all the other children (and, if appropriate, adult students and staff) at the school or college, especially any actions that are appropriate to protect them.
+- the victim, especially their protection and support; - the alleged perpetrator(s) (if she/he/they attend the same school/college); and - all the other children (and, if appropriate, adult students and staff) at the school or college, especially any actions that are appropriate to protect them.

-The designated safeguarding lead (or a deputy) should ensure they are engaging with children's social care and specialist services as required.
+The DSL (or a deputy) should ensure they are engaging with Children's Social Care and specialist services as required.
 Where there has been a report of sexual violence, it is likely that professional risk assessments by social workers and or sexual violence specialists will be required.
 The school/college's risk assessment should not replace the detailed assessments of expert professionals.
 Any such professional assessments should be used to inform the school/college's approach to supporting and protecting pupils and students and updating our own risk assessment.